stephyraju/comic-character-dashboard/README.md

 * Additional page with character information

-  I would like to add an additional page with information on the characters in future.
+  I would like to add an additional page with detailed information on the characters in future.

   ### Technologies Used